National Cancer Institute

-Organic Mood Syndromes or Mood Syndromes Related to Another Medical Condition (MSRAMC), as they are referred to in the Diagnostic and Statistical Manual for Mental Disorders, 5th edition (DSM-5), often mimic the mood syndromes in their presentation.
+Organic Mood Syndromes or Mood Syndromes Related to Another Medical Condition (MSRAMC), as they are referred to in the DSM, 5th edition (DSM-5), often mimic the mood syndromes in their presentation.
 The assumption is made (perhaps based on their time course or laboratory data) that an organic or medical factor has a role in the etiology of the syndrome.
 The DSM-5 suggests that prominent cognitive abnormalities may be accompanying factors and therefore are useful in making the diagnosis.
 Consideration should be given to obtaining laboratory data to assist in detection of electrolyte or endocrine imbalances or the presence of nutritional deficiencies.
 Clinical experience suggests that pharmacotherapy is more advantageous than psychotherapy alone in the treatment of depression that is caused by medical factors, particularly if the dosages of the causative agent(s) (i.e., steroids, antibiotics, or other medications) cannot be decreased or discontinued.

 To make a diagnosis of depression, the clinician confirms that these symptoms have lasted at least 2 weeks and are present on most days.
 The diagnosis of depression in people with cancer can be difficult because of the problems inherent in distinguishing biological or physical symptoms of depression from symptoms of illness or toxic side effects of treatment.
 This is particularly true of individuals who are receiving active treatment or those with advanced disease.